Dr Jennifer Sjölund

 International Foundation for Science

 In March 2019 I joined the International Foundation for Science as their Scientific Programme Coordinator.
-I am responsible for the Biological Resources in Terrestrial Systems research cluster.
+I am responsible for the coordinating projects in crop science, forestry, agroforestry, soil science, plant science, and terrestrial ecology.

-I have 8 years of experience in applied scientific research in both academia and government and have produced recommendations for policy and management, as well as supporting knowledge transfer through workshops, and the dissemination of research tools.
+I have research experience in both academia and government and has produced recommendations for policy and management, as well as supported knowledge transfer through workshops, and the dissemination of research tools.
 A trend throughout my research is its relevance to prominent modern-day challenges, such as climate change, biodiversity, and biosecurity.

 Emerging Plant Pests & Pathogens